A predictive safety filter for learning-based control of constrained nonlinear dynamical systems: Related Work

 \section{Related Work}

-\paragraph{Safe model-free reinforcement learning:} There is a growing awareness of safety questions in the domain of artificial intelligence \cite{amodei2016concrete}, and several safe reinforcement learning techniques have been proposed, see e.g. \citet{Garcia2015} for an overview. \citet{achiam2017constrained}, e.g., provide safety in expectation based on a trust-region approach with respect to the policy gradient.
-Other approaches are based on Bayesian optimization in order to carefully tune parametric policies \cite{berkenkamp2015SafeRobustLearning}, also with respect to worst case scenarios \cite{wabersich2015automatic,Marzat2016,Ghosh2018}.
+\emph{Safe model-free reinforcement learning:} There is a growing awareness of safety questions in the domain of artificial intelligence \citep{amodei2016concrete}, and several safe reinforcement learning techniques have been proposed, see e.g. \cite{Garcia2015} for an overview. \cite{achiam2017constrained}, e.g., provide safety in expectation based on a trust-region approach with respect to the policy gradient.

-Most notions of safety considered in this line of research, e.g. constraint satisfaction in expectation, tend to be less strict compared with the probabilistic safety requirements at all time steps considered in this paper.
+Most notions of safety considered in this line of research, e.g. one-step constraint satisfaction in expectation, tend to be less strict compared with the probabilistic safety requirements at all time steps in the future as considered in this paper.
 More importantly, since most techniques are policy-based, safety is coupled to a specific policy and therefore potentially also to a specific task, limiting generalization of the safety certificates.

-\paragraph{Learning-based model predictive control:} Originating from concepts in robust model predictive control (MPC), extensions of MPC schemes to safe learning-based methods have been proposed, e.g. in \citet{aswani2013safe}.
-In addition, various results have investigated combinations of MPC with learning-based online model identification techniques \cite{Ostafew2016,limon2017learning,Hewing2017,Kamthe2017, Koller2018,Clavera2018,soloperto2018learning}, also in an adaptive manner \cite{Tanaskovic2013,Lorenzen2017a}.
-In the context of robotics, similar concepts exist, which are often referred to as funneling, see e.g. \citet{Majumdar2017} and references therein, as well as so called LQR-trees \cite{Tedrake2010}.
+\emph{Learning-based model predictive control:} Originating from concepts in robust model predictive control (MPC), extensions of MPC schemes to safe learning-based methods have been proposed, see e.g. \cite{Hewing2020} for a review.
+In addition, various results have investigated combinations of MPC with learning-based online model identification techniques \citep{Ostafew2016,limon2017learning,Koller2018,soloperto2018learning}, also in an adaptive manner \citep{Tanaskovic2013}.
+In the context of robotics, similar concepts exist, which are often referred to as funneling, see e.g. \cite{Majumdar2017} and references therein, as well as so called LQR-trees \citep{Tedrake2010}.

-While some of these techniques have been demonstrated to work well in practice \cite{bouffard2012learning,Ostafew2016,Hewing2017a}, they typically either lack rigorous theoretical safety guarantees, tend to be overly conservative by relying on Lipschitz-based estimates in the prediction of the uncertain system evolution, or are restricted to a very specific class of systems.
+While some of these techniques have been demonstrated to work well in practice \citep{bouffard2012learning,Ostafew2016,Hewing2018b}, they typically either lack rigorous theoretical safety guarantees, tend to be overly conservative by relying on Lipschitz-based estimates in the prediction of the uncertain system evolution, or are restricted to a very specific system class.